laaposto/frontend-assignment/README.md

 The goal of this assignment is to create a webpage that will help users investigate if an image is manipulated (deepfake) or not.

+A deepfake image is a manipulated image that has been created using machine learning techniques.
+These techniques can be used to generate images of a person that are highly realistic, but not authentic.
+Deepfakes are commonly used to replace the face of a person with that of another person or to change the appearance of the face in some way.
+Deepfakes are used to create malicious fake images that are intended to deceive or harm others.

+Deepfake detection is the process of identifying and detecting deepfake images by analyzing them to discover inconsistencies or signs of manipulation (e.g. manipulation in the pixels or compression artifacts).
+The output of deepfake detection can include information, such as bounding boxes that highlight the regions of the image the analysis predicts to be synthetic.
+The prediction is often represented with a probability or a confidence score.

 To complete the assignment, you will need to create a user interface that allows end-users to input an image URL and inspect the analysis results received from a back-end service.

-The back-end service is already implemented and you must use it to build the front-end.
+The back-end service is already implemented and you should use it to build the front-end.

-You must:
+You should:

 1. Create a form where the user can enter the image URL
 2. Create an event listener that triggers the fetch of the image analysis results from the back-end service